jdelarosaizq/devops-playground/README.md

 ## How it works?
 The idea is to interact with a local Kubernetes cluster using Github actions.
 Normally you would use a cloud service to interact from Github workflows, however, for the sake of simplicity, workflows will only produce a shell script with Terraform and Helm commands.
 You have already an example at `.github/workflows/push-branch.yml`.

-Once the workflow is finished, the following script will download the resultant artifact from the workflow and it will run it against your local cluster:
+Once the workflow is finished, the following script will download the resultant artifact and it will run it against your local cluster:

 `./run-pipeline.sh OWNER REPO ARTIFACT_NAME TOKEN
 `